them-es/Billy/README.md

 * [https://wordpress.org/themes/twentynineteen](https://wordpress.org/themes/twentynineteen)

 ## Contributing
-Fork this repo and install the required Node dependencies.
+If you would like to extend this plugin you can fork this repo and create a pull request.
+Bugs or feature requests can be reported by creating a new issue.

 ### JS/CSS assets
 * `$ npm install`.